snehamp12/Drowsiness-Detection-Using-Python/README.md

 8. Used dlib's pre-trained face detector based on the modification of the standard **Histogram of Oriented Gradients + Linear SVM method** for object detection.
 9. Used opencv's convexHull function to determine the contour for the detected eye landmarks
 10. This method uses just the eye aspect ratio as the metric to determine if the driver's eyes are closed or open.
 11. We use **playsound** library to play sound in python.
-We also use seperate thread for playing sound so that our main thread doesn't block and our script keeps on working and the sound will play in the background.
+We also use separate thread for playing sound so that our main thread doesn't block and our script keeps on working and the sound will play in the background.
 12. Two important techniques used in this project:
     1. Facial Landmark Detection